 In Dragon Ball FighterZ it feels just as disappointing as any other game to lose by a landslide.
 But this game has no feedback loop (at least not much); comebacks are always possible through outplaying the opponent.
 And despite how great it feels to be on your last character with low health and proceed to wipe the opponent's team, it feels significantly worse to be on the losing end of that than it does to just lose a match from the start.

 And that's in a game where the comeback is entirely emergent and can only happen through the underdog legitimately outplaying you.
-When the game artificially rewards the underdog or creates its comebacks through randomness, it feels an order of magnitude worse than that.
+When the game artificially rewards the underdog or creates its comebacks through randomness, it feels even worse.
 People just learn to stop seeing the game as legitimate competition to protect their emotions.

 That last thing I said is something I didn't come up with until I said it.
-It's surprisingly insightful.
 Looking back on my experience with Spellweaver it wasn't really considered evidence of superiority to beat someone.
-It wasn't embarrassing to lose to a weaker player (and by extension it didn't feel particularly special to beat the #1 on ladder), you never reviewed your games and asked what you did wrong, and it was basically as if we weren't saying "I beat DragonBoy328", so much as "My deck beat DragonBoy328's deck".
+It wasn't embarrassing to lose to a weaker player (and correspondingly it didn't feel particularly rewarding to beat the #1 on ladder), you never reviewed your games and asked what you did wrong, and it was basically as if we weren't saying "I beat DragonBoy328", so much as "My deck beat DragonBoy328's deck".

 Go was the polar opposite.
 Every match of Go I played - and this might be partly because of the Asian culture assiciations and the Samurai music I often listened to while I played - felt like an honorable duel, as personal as it was epic, just my intellect against theirs.

-I think comebacks are a mixed bag in general, and I like when games allow for them, but I think sacrificing other design goals to create them is deeply perverse.
+I think comebacks are a mixed bag in general, and I like when games allow for them, but sacrificing other design goals to create them is folly.